The Road to Ruin (1928 film)

 The Road to Ruin is a 1928 American silent black-and-white exploitation film directed by Norton S. Parker and starring Helen Foster.
-The film is about a teenage girl, Sally Canfield, whose life is led astray by sex and drugs, and ruined by an abortion.
+Due to its popularity, a sound version of the film was released late in 1928.
+While the sound version of the film has no audible dialog, it featured a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+The film is about a teenage girl, Sally Canfield, whose life is led astray by sex, smoking, and drinking, and ruined by an abortion.
 The film was remade as a talkie in 1934.